aio-libs/aiohttp/docs/web_reference.rst

 .. class:: WebSocketResponse(*, timeout=10.0, autoclose=True, \
                              autoping=True, protocols=())

-   Class for handling server-side websockets.
+   Class for handling server-side websockets, inherited from :class:`StreamResponse`.

    After starting (by :meth:`prepare` call) the response you cannot use :meth:`~StreamResponse.write` method but should to